DaveMielke/NBP/b2g/doc/UserInterface/Navigation/selection.rst

 1) If necessary, use the Forward and Backward keys to pan to a place where the first character to be selected can be seen.

-2) Hold Backward while pressing the cursor routing key behind the character that's to start the selection.
+2) Press the cursor routing key behind the character that's to start the selection while holding Backward.

 3) If necessary, use the Forward and Backward keys to pan to a place where the last character to be selected can be seen.

-4) Hold Forward while pressing the cursor routing key behind the character that's to end the selection.
+4) Press the cursor routing key behind the character that's to end the selection while holding Forward.

 Steps 1 and 2 may be reperformed at any time in order to change the start of the selection.
 Likewise, steps 3 and 4 may be reperformed at any time in order